Last updated: March 2026

 The slide features a stainless steel construction with Sig’s durable Nitron finish, providing excellent corrosion resistance for daily carry.
 The carbon steel barrel with black DLC coating adds to the durability while maintaining tight tolerances for accuracy.
 Weight comes in at 23.1 ounces unloaded, heavier than the standard P365 but still lighter than most duty pistols.

-Magazine Capacity Options
+What Magazine Capacity Options Are Available for the P365-FUSE?

 One of the FUSE’s standout features is its magazine versatility.
 The pistol ships with two 21-round extended magazines and one 17-round flush-fit magazine, providing 59 rounds total out of the box.
 For those in capacity-restricted states, Sig offers 10-round compliant versions.